This fact sheet is for information only. You should get professional advice about your personal situation from a financial counsellor or a lawyer.

 - Members of the Mortgage and Finance Association of Australia.

 - Members of the Australian Financial Complaints Authority (AFCA).
 All consumer lenders and some business lenders are members.
-Check if your lender is a member.
+Check AFCA’s website to find your lender’s contact details.

 Loans for personal use, like credit cards, personal loans, car loans and home loans (including homes for investment) are known as consumer credit.
 This means the National Credit Code generally applies, and your lender must consider your request for a hardship variation.
 This fact sheet covers these types of regulated debts.